After rocky January, markets eye data and central banks

 Most economists have been expecting a better 12 months after three years of slowing global growth, but the recent turmoil in emerging markets has given them pause for thought.

-MSCI's global index posted its largest monthly decline since May 2012 in January, sliding 4 percent.
+MSCI's global index .MIWD00000PUS posted its largest monthly decline since May 2012 in January, sliding 4 percent.

 "Markets in the major economies will continue to be subject to trends in emerging markets (this) week, both in terms of overall currency and stock market sentiment," said Philip Shaw, chief economist at Investec.